Coiot/cbr-main/src/albums/episode2.md

     sooner than expected.
 But honestly, despite the fact Scotland declared it, there’s no immediate front-runner; with Mann now having two cities up and running in England, Scotland’s forces might well split and squander their chances.
-And while Mann’s army is smaller than Scotland’s, it’s also more advanced — they’re fielding some of the Cylinder’s first ever spearmen (I would say THE first, but I did see some Goths carrying spears a few scenes back).
+And while Mann’s army is smaller than Scotland’s, it’s also more advanced—they’re fielding some of the Cylinder’s first ever spearmen (I would say THE first, but I did see some Goths carrying spears a few scenes back).
 I could see this being a stalemate, too.
-Meanwhile, the HRE have two whole settlers on the go — the race to six is ON so long as you don’t look at the minimap too closely.</p><p>Another religion has been founded!
+Meanwhile, the HRE have two whole settlers on the go—the race to six is ON so long as you don’t look at the minimap too closely.</p><p>Another religion has been founded!
 Let me pick another from the list… hm… oh, this one’s interesting.
 Sulu found a religion this part, and as you may already know, they’re